Rexshack-RedM/rsg-weaponcomp/README.md

+# WIP DO NOT USE ON A PRODUCTION SERVER

-## ADD OPTION IN YOUR MENU FOR MODIFY COMP WEAPON
+# ADD OPTION IN YOUR MENU FOR MODIFY COMP WEAPON

 Basically it would be doing a debug, I think I am very organized and my programming is easy to read
 - open event